 We suggest picking a 2AC ticket.
 This class is also offered on almost every major route (though 3AC is a fine back-up if it isn’t).
 These carriages are fully air-conditioned and the beds come with linens and pillows.
 They’re arranged in berths, with four bunks sharing one side of the aisle, and two sharing the other.
 During the daytime, the lower levels are converted into seats, while at night, people retire to their own berths.
 The most private berths are the upper bunks on the two-bunk side of the aisle, as they’re closed off by their own individual curtain (the four-bunk berths all share the same curtain separating them from the aisle).
 We strongly discourage booking the lower bunk on the two-bunk side, as you’ll get bumped into by everyone passing along the aisle.
 Plus, when the seats are converted into a bed, there’s a horrible gap that makes sleeping a brutal affair.
 These higher-category carriages are also generally safer when it comes to petty theft, though it’s still wise to secure your luggage.
 Meals are available in these categories, though the constant stream of vendors that regularly stop by the lower-class carriages will be absent.

-5. If your Route is sold out, Check nearby station: As tickets to many of the country’s major destinations go fast, it’s important to have a backup plan.
+As tickets to many of the country’s major destinations go fast, it’s important to have a backup plan.
 There are a couple of ways to get yourself on an already sold out train.
 First, try searching for a station that’s outside of the main city center, and then hire a cheap tuk-tuk to finish the journey.
-If that isn’t an option, you may be able to book a seat on a train to a sold out destination by paying for travel to a farther destination along the same route.
+If that isn’t an option, you may be able to book a seat on a train to a sold-out destination by paying for travel to a farther destination along the same route.
 These tricks can be helpful for perennially popular routes like Delhi to Varanasi.
 While tickets to Varanasi’s main station sell out quickly, bookings to nearby Mughal Sarai are often available.
 From there, a taxi back to Varanasi is around 45 minutes and generally won’t cost more than $5.
 Alternatively, if you’ve booked for a destination beyond yours, simply get off at your desired stop (just check the train itinerary to make sure your intended destination is along the route).

-6. Be prepared for long delays (And bring snacks): While India’s railway system is impressive for its sheer size, the network is old and problems arise — frequently.
-Sure, bunking down in packed Gaya Junction in 115-degree heat for 10 hours while a train failed to show makes for good story material when you get home, but it can be a pretty miserable thing to endure in the moment.
+While India’s railway system is impressive for its sheer size, the network is old and problems arise — frequently.
+Sure, bunking down in packed Gaya Junction in 115-degree heat for 10 hours while a train failed to show makes for good story material when you get home, but it can be a pretty miserable thing to endure at the moment.
 With that in mind, you should go into any Indian train journey with the expectation that you will not arrive at your destination on time.
 This means allowing at least a 24-hour window between any train-to-flight connections, or for anything else that’s time sensitive.
 Don’t be afraid to make friends with other travelers, particularly as you may need someone to guard your luggage as you scope out the food stalls, which are always clustered near major railway stations.
 Also, come armed with coins, as bathrooms in the train stations generally require a fee to use.